 Ornette Coleman creates a sound-world with colors.

-But what if you're new to the pioneering alto saxophonist and composer (and occasional trumpeter, and violinist, and tenor saxophonist), who celebrates his 80th birthday on March 9?
+But what if you're new to the pioneering alto saxophonist and composer (and occasional trumpeter, and violinist, and tenor saxophonist)?
 How can you come to possess the social cachet of referring to tunes on Change of the Century with offhand nonchalance?
 And, as Colbert demands, "How can they reward these apparently random sound waves?!"

 Well, start with these five songs.